opsdroid/skill-vault/README.md

   vault-url: https://vault.example.com:8443
   vault-token: aabbccddee1122334455
   # Optional
-  announce-on-seal: true  # Announce the vault status in the default room on seal
+  announce-on-seal: false  # Announce the vault status in the default room on seal
   announce-sealed: true  # Announce the vault is sealed hourly
   announce-unsealed: false  # Announce the vault is unsealed hourly
 ```